 , is the setting for the crime stories of Commissario Montalbano, a character created by the famous Italian writer Andrea Camilleri.
 This is where a dark and “catacombal” prog project called Ultima Missa (MySpace) come from.
 Vigata

 north west now, to the seaport town of Marsala, a place usually associated with Giuseppe Garibaldi and his Expedition of the Thousand and best known for its Marsala wine.
 The town is home to two prog bands, Braindead and Il Castello delle Uova (MySpace), while in the nearby city of TRAPANI we find a prog project called TP Overdrive (MySpace) and Un Certo Jhò (Facebook).
 Then we head east and conclude our visit to Sicily in its capital, PALERMO.
 In the seventies the city gave us Era di Acquario while today here we can listen to two very interesting contemporary prog bands, Bright Horizon (Facebook) and (MySpace).
-Worthy of mention are also the Canterbury inspired Homunuculus Res (Facebook) and the young Indicative (MySpace).
+Worthy of mention are also the Canterbury inspired Homunuculus Res (Facebook), The Smuggler Brothers (Facebook) and the young Indicative (MySpace) while the nearby town of Bagheria is home to Atti Pubblici in Luogo Osceno (Facebook).
 Coral Caves